 Under the build alternative, ROW would be acquired from both sides of the roadway to accommodate the additional travel lanes and future roadway expansion.
 The technical reports were prepared with a project footprint that included a total of approximately 295.2 acres of ROW and easements.
 Of the 295.2 acres required, approximately 200.6 acres is existing ROW.
 The remaining acres were comprised of 93.4 acres of proposed ROW and 1.2 acres of permanent easements.
 Since the preparation of the technical reports, design refinements have caused a reduction in the total proposed ROW and permanent easement acreage.
-Proposed design refinements resulted in an overall 1-acre reduction in proposed ROW and 1.2 acres of permanent easements to 92.2 acres of proposed ROW and 1.4 acres of permanent easements.
+Proposed design refinements resulted in an overall 1-acre reduction in proposed ROW and permanent easements, with a change from 93.4 acres of proposed ROW and 1.2 acres of permanent easements to 92.2 acres of proposed ROW and 1.4 acres of permanent easements.
 The additional 0.2 acre of permanent easements that is required was previously considered proposed ROW; therefore, the overall project footprint was reduced to a total of 294.2 acres, and all existing/proposed ROW and easements have been analyzed in accordance with NEPA.
 The attached Plan View Design Map in Appendix C shows the locations of proposed ROW and easements based on the design refinements.